AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Dictionary.md

 ### _.popitem()_
 Removes and returns the most recently inserted item as a tuple. <br />
-If the dictionary is empty, an error wil
+If the dictionary is empty, an error will be thrown.

 ```Python
 ages = {"Harold":47, "Charlie":21, "Sun Tzu":2570}